rootree/vk-footboller/README.md

 ### Preloader

-When a user opens the game in a social network, first will be loaded the preloader.
-The preloader is a small application, that checks that a user has all permissions to play in the game (get list of friends, permission to post on the wall, etc.).
-If a user doesn't have enough privileges in this case will be shown a window with the settings of the application where a user can change all necessary settings and privileges.
+When a user opens the game in a social network, very first will be loaded the preloader.
+The preloader is a small application that checks whether a user has all permissions to play in the game (get list of friends, permission to post on a user's wall, etc.).
+If a user doesn't have enough permissions, in this case will be shown a window with settings of the application where the user can change all necessary settings and privileges.
 If everything is OK with settings and privileges, the preloader will start loading the main application and its resources.

 ### Client

 All interaction with a user happens in the client.
-The client has lots of windows, about them will be explained in the Game Rules section.
-The client communicates with the server each time when a user commits some actions (changes in a team, buying a new football player, a new message on a friend's wall).
+The client has lots of windows, about them will be explained in the `Game Rules` section.
+The client communicates with the server each time when the user commits any actions (changes in a team, buying a new football player, a new message on a friend's wall).

 ### Server